How to Go Green at Your Restaurant

 Restaurants haven't always had the best reputation for environmental friendliness.
 They use a tremendous amount of energy and water and produce vast mounds of waste.
 However, more environmentally conscious people are entering the restaurant industry every day.
 These new restaurateurs grew up with recycling bins at school and home.
 They know the dangers of pollution and the growing threat of climate change—and many of them are prepared to do something about it.

 It’s Not Easy Being Green

-• Install flow restrictors on faucets.
-A flow restrictor limits the amount of water used in hand washing sinks, on dish machines and dish sinks.
-B.R.
-Guests Restaurants, out of NYC, saved 5 million gallons of water a year by installing flow restrictors as part of their Go Green effort.
+Install flow restrictors on faucets: These handy devices limit the amount of water used in handwashing sinks, dishwashers, and dish sinks.
+BR Guest Restaurants of New York City saved 5 million gallons of water annually by installing flow restrictors as part of their "Go Green" efforts.

-Big Ticket Items To Help You Go Green
+Big Ticket Items to Help You Go Green

 Equipment will have a huge effect on your energy usage over the course of a year.
 According to Energy Star's website, commercial kitchens can use up to 10 times more energy than other commercial spaces.
 Much of that energy is wasted, which is basically like money burning right out your exhaust hood.
 If you are looking to open a restaurant and have the capital, or need upgrades, consider purchasing the following items, which help restaurants save energy, money, and the environment: